rootwork/responsive-tables-builder/README.md

 **Note: This is a WIP.
-The readme below is aspirational, guiding me in what I want to do -- but it doesn't work yet!**
+The readme below is aspirational, guiding me in what I want to do -- but things are only partially working at this point.**

 Responsive data tables -- tables of information that are still readable even at small screen widths -- can be tricky.
 There are